ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 * Some of the image features' markup [#9916](https://github.com/ckeditor/ckeditor5/issues/9916).
 * Some of the media embed features' markup [#9918](https://github.com/ckeditor/ckeditor5/issues/9918).
 * The `<ul>` and `<ol>` elements of the list feature [#9917](https://github.com/ckeditor/ckeditor5/issues/9917).

+The main issue in HTML comment feature is that comments can be easily repositioned or lost in various cases [#10118](https://github.com/ckeditor/ckeditor5/issues/10118), [#10119](https://github.com/ckeditor/ckeditor5/issues/10119).

 We're open for feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).